JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/creating-live-templates/basic-example/index.md

 ![Private void method declaration](private-void-method.png)

 Congratulations, you've created a Live Template to insert a private void method!
+In the next example we will create a Live Template from an existing snippet of code and use Expressions.

 ---